bshredder/gene-sequencer/README.md

         // default constructor
         ChromosomePair();

-        // outputs pheonotype -  each dominant allele in each gene void 	AnalyzePhenotype();
+        // outputs phenotype -  each dominant allele in each gene void 	AnalyzePhenotype();

         // configures this chromosome pair with data from filestream \'ifs\'